 Here we are again.
-I decided to take it way back with this post.
+I decided to take it way back with this post about trying to rewrite plr.
 Let’s dive in.

 Seems pretty easy and not complicated, right?

 I hated writing as I grew up (still kinda hate it!).

 I always liked math way more than english.
 You can probably tell because of my writing style on this very blog.